-- 7. Connect a continuity meter: For Normally Open Contact (NOC), pin 1 and pin 2 are assigned; for Change Over Contact (COC), pin 1 and pin 3 are assigned. - 8.
-Slide the switch contact in the opposite direction of flow up to the stop.
-The switch contact must now be closed. - 9.
-Slowly push the switch contact in the direction of flow, until the contact opens.
-This switch point should be set as accurately as possible because it affects the accuracy of the switch point adjustment scale values (if needed, repeat steps 9 and 10). - 10. ► Tighten the set screw (Fig. 69/1) observing the proper tightening torque of the screw ( ♦ Chapter 11.1 "Tightening torque" on page 81) - 11.
-Affix the enclosed data plate to the side of the switch contact so that the reference arrow is in alignment with the lowest scale mark.
-If a reference tick mark is on the data plate (recognizable as a thinner line), it is to be used as the alignment mark.
-The adhesive surface must be dry and free of oil and grease. - 12.
-Adjust the desired flow rate (cutoff point) on the switch point adjustment scale. - 13.
+- 5. Remove switch contact from the device - 6.
+Position the new switch contact - 7.
+Slide onto guide rails - 8.
+Connect a continuity meter.
+For Normally Open Contact (NOC), pin 1 and pin 2 are assigned, for Change Over Contact (COC), pin 1 and pin 3 are assigned. - Slide the switch contact in the opposite direction of flow up to the stop.
+The switch contact must now be closed. - 10.
+Slowly slide the switch contact in the direction of flow until the contact opens.
+This switch point should be set as accurately as possible because it affects the accuracy of the switchpoint adjustment scale values (If necessary, repeat steps 9 and 10)

+- 12. Affix the enclosed data plate to the side of the switch contact so that the reference arrow is aligned with the lowest scale mark.
+If a reference tick mark is on the data plate (recognizable as a thinner line), then it is to be used as the alignment mark.
+The adhesive surface must be dry and free of oil and grease. - Adjust the desired flow rate (cutoff point) on the switch point adjustment scale. - 14.
 Attach the female socket and gasket and tighten the fixing screw.